-Leaders who adopt a training style take an individual approach to recognizing and cultivating the talents of each member of the team while leading everyone toward a common goal.
+Leaders who adopt a coaching style take an individual approach to recognizing and cultivating the talents of each member of the team while leading everyone toward a common goal.
 Dale Carnegie is a classic example of someone who used the leadership style as a coach.
 But what is the coaching leadership style, how does it work, and what are some of the benefits of using it?
-Transactional leadership contrasts with transformational leadership (including CLS), in which leaders engage followers, empower them and focus on their needs for growth and development.
-A lack of time can ruin the best intentions: the leadership style as a coach simply requires a lot of individual time.
+The coaching leadership style (CLS) is a type of transformational leadership that focuses on helping employees grow and develop personally, taking into account their long-term goals.
+It involves providing direction and motivation while developing a practical approach that encourages skill development and grows a stronger and more effective team.

 For example, some companies adopt servant leadership, which focuses on leaders supporting employees.
-It is difficult to implement coaching leadership strategies with large groups, since it is practically impossible for the leader to connect on a deep and personal level with a large number of people due to lack of time.
+Usain Bolt's coach Mills was able to harness his talent and transform it into a skill that propelled him to the top.
+However, it is difficult to implement coaching leadership strategies with large groups, since it is practically impossible for the leader to connect on a deep and personal level with a large number of people due to lack of time.
 Some personal similarities usually allow for communication and other aspects that are essential to success with the coaching leadership style.
-If the training leader does not trust the person being trained, there will be less empowerment, less trust and less sincerity when it comes to formulating how the individual can grow both personally and professionally.
+If the person being trained is not open to feedback, the coaching leadership style is very unlikely to work.
+Adopting a coaching leadership style has many benefits for both leaders and employees.

 It helps create commitment, build relationships, improve future performance, align activities with business objectives, establish a culture in which mistakes are allowed, and combine different styles for maximum effectiveness.